Textile conservator: Education and training

 The following North American institutions offer graduate degrees, Master's and/or PhD, in conservation: Institute of Fine Arts Conservation Center at New York University (NYU); Art Conservation Department at the University of Delaware in cooperation with the Winterthur Museum; the Art Conservation Program at Queen's University in Ontario, Canada; and the Conservation Analytical Laboratory at the Smithsonian Institution in cooperation with The Johns Hopkins University.

 A Master's degree in textile chemistry or textile engineering may be offered at other universities and colleges.

-Related: The following programs offer specialization in costume conservation: Fashion Institute of Technology, New York; University of Rhode Island; and the Centre for Textile Conservation at the University of Glasgow.
+The following programs offer specialization in costume conservation: Fashion Institute of Technology, New York; University of Rhode Island; and the Centre for Textile Conservation at the University of Glasgow.

 Examples of projects

 Costume conservation of Gone With the Wind (1939) gowns, all designed by Walter Plunkett, in the David O. Selznick archive of the Harry Ransom Center at the University of Texas at Austin took place in preparation for temporary exhibition.
 A textile conservator and other museum staff worked to conserve and preserve the gowns.
-The following videos produced by the Harry Ransom Center include interviews and discussion of varying treatments for the following objects: